 - If possible, order textbooks ahead of time to be ready to get started right away.
 Federal regulations now expect colleges to make textbook information available to students when they register for courses, so your student shouldn’t need to wait until the semester begins to order textbooks.
 Your student can probably order textbooks online more cheaply than the college bookstore, but books may take longer arriving at this busy time of year.
 Getting an early start can make a difference.
 Starting the semester with all books in hand will get your student off to a great start.

 - Prepare immediately to be a master of time management this semester.
-If your student doesn’t already have a school year planner, suggest that he invest in a good new calendar with lots of room to write.
+If your student doesn’t already have a school year planner, suggest that they invest in a good new calendar with lots of room to write.
 Put all college deadlines (drop/add period, midterm exams, pass/fail, housing deposits, etc.) on the calendar.
 As soon as course syllabi are available (possibly online prior to the start of the semester), add in all assignments and exams.
-If your student knows his work schedule, that can be added.
+If your student knows their work schedule, that can be added.
 Being organized at the beginning of the semester will help your student stay on top of obligations.

 - Consider prior to the start of the semester, or at least within the first few days, any schedule changes that need to be made.
-If your student needs to adjust her schedule, she may be able to do that online or with a phone call prior to the start of the semester.
+If your student needs to adjust their schedule, they may be able to do that online or with a phone call prior to the start of the semester.
 Drop/Add period will work for changes, but it is even better to begin the semester with the appropriate schedule completed.

 - Invest in a few new academic tools to get ready.
 Remember the elementary school days of shopping for new pencils and notebooks?
 A bit of time and money invested now in the appropriate tools to get the work done will help stimulate some interest in seeing this new semester and new classes as a fresh beginning.

-- Suggest that your student begin the new semester by doing a thorough housecleaning of her room or apartment.
+- Suggest that your student begin the new semester by doing a thorough housecleaning of their room or apartment.
 Literally see a clean start to the semester.
 Your student might even want to rearrange furniture or redecorate to enhance that sense of new beginning.

-- While your student is cleaning, she might make a plan for storing important papers, projects or tests from last semester.
+- While your student is cleaning, they might make a plan for storing important papers, projects or tests from last semester.
 It’s a good idea to keep papers and documents throughout school, but it’s not helpful if they are all jumbled together and overflowing.
 This is a good time to get things organized and all together.

 - Your student might start this semester with a definite plan on the best way to keep up to date with activities and events happening on campus.
 Most college campuses have countless speakers, events, outings, concerts, sporting events, and performers.
 Many students don’t take advantage of the opportunities simply because they don’t know about them.
-This new semester might be a good time for your student to investigate the best way on his campus to find out about upcoming events.
+This new semester might be a good time for your student to investigate the best way on their campus to find out about upcoming events.
 Is there a student portal?
 Is there a daily bulletin or newspaper?
 A physical or virtual bulletin board?
 A television or radio station?
-Your student can make a plan to find out what’s happening on campus so that he won’t miss out on anything.
+Your student can make a plan to find out what’s happening on campus so that they won’t miss out on anything.